-In this chapter, I have illustrated how mekem garen is part of sociality among ni-Vanuatu and thus Dixoners.
+In this chapter, I have illustrated how mekem garen is part of sociality among ni-Vanuatu horticulturalists.
 Once introduced to the praxis of gardening, a person is embedded in various social relations as well as part of the community, which means making relations beyond kin relations.
 Mekem garen is social because it contributes to making a relational person (Strathern 1988).
 Knowing what to do in the gardens means to enter a network that is an essential part of being a human, a person in relations.
 Gardening provides access to the community, information, trails and areas in the land that are meant for gardening.
 At the same time, people are involved in a network that keeps everyone 'alive' - not only through access to food, but also through the constant building of relationships.
 Mekem garen is only a basis of social relations if people work on it constantly.
-When it is no longer possible for some villagers to be on site, others continue to run these gardens and thus secure the original gardener's status in the community.
-People continued to cultivate gardens for others who had once entered the social relations.
-This was extended by the circle of exchange in which my interlocutors were included because they had been able to give harvest and therefore could receive something of what another person had planted.
-Without a garden, however, people would fall out of the web of relationships and lose an important quality that makes them a socially-constituted person.
+When it is no longer possible for some villagers to be on site, others continue to run their gardens and thus secure the original gardener's status in the community.
+People continued to cultivate gardens for others who had at one time entered the social relations.
+This was extended by the circle of exchange in which my interlocutors were included because they had been able to give harvest and therefore could receive the fruits of others' planting.
+Without a garden, people would fall out of the web of relationships and lose an important quality that makes them a sociallyconstituted person.

-Then, changes in gardening praxis were considered as problematic, precisely because of this importance for sociality.
+At the same time, changes in gardening praxis were considered as problematic, precisely because of this importance for sociality.
 My interlocutors expressed this by underlining that when they gardened, everything in the community worked too.
-This is why, for the future, they see no other way then to continue to mekem garen.
-In this, mekem garen becomes a future project, including social life, food, urban political climate change narratives and the changes ni-Vanuatu in rural areas depict as changes.
-Of what I learnt from my interlocutors in the Dixon Reef area, they do not question that this practice must be continued.
+This is why, for the future, they see no other way than to continue to mekem garen.
+In this sense, mekem garen becomes a future project, including social life, food, urban political climate change narratives and the changes ni-Vanuatu in rural areas envisage.
+From what I learnt from my interlocutors in the Dixon Reef area, they do not question that this practice must be continued.
 They communicated that klaemet jenj as a new phenomenon could also bring changes that people did not know about before.
 However, people had to make sure to continue gardening.
 One of the travelling men, who often spent his time in the city, waved off objections and my doubts as to whether less gardening will be done in future years, saying: "Oh, we here, we concentrate on our lives.
 Yes, the white people have to develop new techniques.
 But that is for them, not for us."
-Life in Siviri shows a different picture, however.
-There, young people, living closer to town, are drawn to wage labour, not keen to stand in their gardens.
 People living on the islands, however, clearly see the advantage that they are closer to learning cultivation practices from an early stage.
-Even there though, villagers dispersed over islands and communities loose from the common praxis of horticulture bear the biggest risk for radical ruptures, as many explained me over the years.
+Even there, however, villagers dispersed over islands and communities loose from the common praxis of horticulture bear the biggest risk for radical ruptures, as many have explained to me over the years.
 At that point, keeping up with gardening becomes a project for all to see that klaemet jenj will not be allowed to take over.